 Dukkah, in case this is a new one for you, is an Egyptian seed, nut and spice dip.
 Traditionally it's made with cumin, coriander, sesame seeds and hazelnuts.
 Roast them, allow them to cool, then crush in a spice grinder or pound in a mortar and pestle.
 Job done.
 You can also buy the dukkah ready-made if that suits you better.

 What are the ingredients in dukkah?

 The ingredients are interchangeable - almonds, pistachios, fennel, chilli, cayenne - whatever you like, but the end result is always a dry mix with enough texture not to be 'dust' and a glorious blend of flavours.
 Dip some flatbread into olive oil and then into the dukkah and the dry spices will stick to form a beautiful, subtle crust.

-So, here I’ve used it as a sprinkle garnish but this recipe will make enough for you to use it for some dunking too.
-Oh and sprinkling it over avocado on toast is also SO good.
+So, here I've used it as a sprinkled garnish but this recipe will make enough for you to use for some dunking too.
+Oh, and sprinkling it over avocado on toast is also SO good.
 Plus I thought I might try it as a crunchy coating for some grilled chicken strips.
 So many options.
 Store it in an airtight jar and it will keep well for at least a week.

-And so here’s why you’re going to be raving about this soup –
+And so here's why you're going to be raving about this Roasted Carrot Soup -

 - It doesn't get any easier than this one.
 Just resist pinching too many of the roasted carrots before you blitz them.
 Tricky, I know.

 - This really is a 'beautiful inside and out' dish.
 Looks good.
 Tastes even better.